adefazio/classifierplots/README.md

 # Classifierplots

 Generates a visualization of binary classifier performance as a grid of diagonstic plots with just one function call.
-Includes ROC curves, prediction density, precision-recall and calibration plots, all using  ggplot2 for easy modification.
+Includes ROC curves, prediction density, accuracy, precision, recall and calibration plots, all using ggplot2 for easy modification.
 Debug your binary classifiers faster and easier!

 ### Usage